Pod Priority and Preemption

 and it cannot be prefixed with

 A PriorityClass object can have any 32-bit integer value smaller than or equal to 1 billion.
-Larger numbers are reserved for critical system Pods that should not normally be preempted or evicted.
+This means that the range of values for a PriorityClass object is from -2147483648 to 1000000000 inclusive.
+Larger numbers are reserved for built-in PriorityClasses that represent critical system Pods.
 A cluster admin should create one PriorityClass object for each such mapping that they want.

 PriorityClass also has two optional fields: